pbarden/pbarden/README.md

 # Paul Barden

 I build things across a pretty wide range — AI/ML tooling, games, web apps, and the occasional framework.
 Below is a tour of what's in my public repos.
+Mostly I just like building and a great deal of my projects are just for fun.

 ## AI & Tooling